groumage/Blackhole/README.rst

 Summary result of unit test
 ---------------------------
-Check that mor than 150 tests out of 157 have been validated.
+Check that more than 150 tests out of 157 have been validated.

 .. image:: docs/result_unit_test.png
   :width: 800